projf/fpgatools/img2fmem/README.md

 Licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.

+## Changes in 2025 Version

+* Use palette API rather than hacking low-level data structure, which no longer works in recent Pillow
+* Generate more compact output for 16 colour images
+* Use new-style format string f"{foo:02X}"

 ## Changes in 2020 Version

 * Adds support for 24-bit palettes (16.7 million colours), but retains a default of 12-bit palettes (4,096 colours).